 So what is your favorite Spanish tapa then?

 I guess patatas bravas would be on every list if you asked 20 random people to write down their favorite Spanish tapas menu.

 Spanish Patatas Bravas Recipe

-These potatoes are also a famous little snack in every tapas bar.
+These potatoes are also a famous little snack in every tapas bar in mainland Spain and on every Spanish island.
 I visited several of these lovely cozy spots while living in Barcelona for a month.
-None tasted the same even though it seems to be a pretty simple dish!
+Of all the patatas bravas I ordered, none of the bravas potatoes tasted the same even though it seems to be a pretty simple dish!

 Spanish patatas bravas, best recipe ever!
-Because these golden fried potato cubes drizzled with the creamiest brava sauce are the best you will ever taste…
+Because these golden fried potato cubes with a drizzle of the creamiest brava sauce are the best you will ever taste…

 Spanish patatas bravas, best recipe ever!
 Because these golden fried potato cubes drizzled with the creamiest brava sauce are the best you will ever taste...

 - 1 ½ lbs oven potatoes (675 g)